Master of Worship Studies (MWS)

 This course is an overview of the history of Christian worship, its theology and rituals from the early church to today.
 Special attention is paid to the rites of the first four Christian centuries and the theology of worship inspired by their development.
 Events and cultures engendering subsequent ecclesial groups and forms of worship are also explored.

-This course will focus on the shift from modernity, with its emphasis on reason and logic, to postmodernity and its attraction to the spiritual and symbolic.
+The course will address the relationship between spiritual formation and Christian worship.
 Course material examines cultural trends in theology, philosophy and epistemology.
-The centerpiece of the course is a close-up look at the emerging postmodern world through the lenses of thought, art, architecture and society.
+The centerpiece of the course is a wide-ranging look at ancient and emerging practices of Christian spirituality and spiritual formation through the lenses of worship, thought, art, architecture and society.

 MWS 504: Cross-Cultural Perspectives in Christian Worship